Open Protocol

 6

 Agents propose.
 Humans approve.
-Capabilities are scoped by type, amount, and rate.
-The human always has the final say.
+Scoped by type, amount, rate.

 Build on the Network